SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketInventoryConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketInventoryConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketInventoryConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.InventoryConfiguration resource property to the template
+Adds an AWS::S3::Bucket.InventoryConfiguration resource property to the template.
+Specifies the inventory configuration for an Amazon S3 bucket.
+For more information, see GET Bucket inventory: https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETInventoryConfig.html in the *Amazon Simple Storage Service API Reference*.

 ## SYNTAX